Hassan of Basra: Mordvin people

-In a tale from the Mordvins titled "Рав-Жольдямо" ("Rav-Zholdyamo"), the youth Rav-Zholdyamo lives with his poor widow mother, until one day an old man pays them a visit and offers the boy a proposition: the youth is to accompany him to a mountain and climb its golden peak.
+In an Erzya tale from the Mordvins titled "Рав-Жольдямо" ("Rav-Zholdyamo"), the youth Rav-Zholdyamo lives with his poor widow mother, until one day an old man pays them a visit and offers the boy a proposition: the youth is to accompany him to a mountain and climb its golden peak.
 Rav-Zholdyamo rides a lame horse and joins the man's journey to the golden mountain.
 When they arrive, the man kills the youth's horse, then bids him enter its insides and wait until a large raven flies in and carries the dead horse up the mountain.
 Atop the mountain, Rav-Zholdyamo exits the horse skin and fetches some golden stones; he pockets them in a bag and lowers them to the old man through a rope.
 After the old man takes the bag, he burns the rope and strands the youth upon the mountain.
 Some time later, Rav-Zholdyamo sees a kite menacing three ducks, and throws a rock at the larger bird to scare him away.
 The ducks thank him and agree to take him to their home at the foot of a mountain.
 The ducks take off their feather skins, become humans and take Rav-Zholdyamo as their guest.
 The youth begins to fall in love with the youngest duck maiden, and eventually hides her clothing to convince her to marry him.
 The third duck maiden agrees to be his wife, and they return to Rav-Zholdyamo's mother's hut.
 The youth gives the duck featherskin for his mother to hide, and makes her promise not to return it to his wife.
 One day, the maiden asks her husband for a green ring she left at her sisters' hut.
 He agrees to take his wife's ring, and, while he is away, the duck maiden tells his mother to give her the feather skin.
 She puts it on, turns into a bird and flies away.
 Rav-Zholdyamo comes back with the ring and is told by his mother his wife flew away.
 Rav-Zholdyamo begins a quest by going upstream: he meets three brothers, each a large old man, the first by a willow tree, the second by an elm tree, and the third by an oak tree.
 The Third brother tells the youth his gray duck wife is being held hostage by the large raven atop the Golden Mountain, and gives him a flying carpet and a cap of invisibility.
 Rav-Zholdyamo flies to the top of the Golden Mountain, distracts the raven, and takes his wife on the flying carpet back to his village.
+The tale was classified as a combination of types 936 (hero is hired by a man to go to a mountain and hides in an animal's carcass) and 400A (husband searches for wife).
+Russian scholarship noted that the tale was the singular attestation among the Mordvins with this combination, since type 936 was not registered, while stories about searching for the missing wife are popular.